auth0/lock/README.md

 * Solving the home realm discovery challenge with enterprise users (i.e.: asking the enterprise user the email, and redirecting to the right enterprise identity provider).
 * Implementing a standard sign in protocol (OpenID Connect / OAuth2 Login)

-## Example

-The example directory has a ready-to-go app.
-In order to run it you need [node](http://nodejs.org/) installed, then execute `npm run example` from the root of this project.

 ## Usage

 Take `auth0-widget.js` or `auth0-widget.min.js` from the `build` directory and import it to your page.